hasanmohsin/hasanmohsin.github.io/_posts/2021-4-10-CSC412-ComSciCom-Entropy.md

 ## Why does it show up in Physics

 The path that we took to derive the entropy was first discovered in statistical mechanics.
 The problem of interest there was the following: we have a system of many, small, interacting particles, and we can only measure the mean total energy $\bar{E}$.
 We are interested in writing down a probability distribution over the possible energies for each particle, $E_i$.
-Trying to estimate this distribution by observing the state of any particle is basically impossible, since we can't make measurements precisely for such a small object.
+Trying to estimate this distribution by observing the state of any particle is basically impossible, since we can't make measurements precisely for a meaningful number of small objects.

 Thus, we must come up with the most "reasonable" distribution over the set $\\{E_1, E_2, ... ,E_m\\}$, under the constraint that the average energy be $\bar{E}$.
 This exactly mirrors the last example we calculated, so that we know the solution must be  $p(x_i) = \exp(-\lambda E_i)/Z$.
 Indeed, this distribution is named the "Gibbs distribution" (as well as the "softmax distribution).
-The entropy of this distribution is equal (within a conversion of units) to the thermodynamic entropy, usually denoted $S$.
+The entropy of this distribution is equal (within a conversion of units) to the thermodynamic entropy, usually denoted $S$, and the parameter $\lambda$ is called the inverse temperature, equal to (again within a conversion of units) the reciprocal of the thermodynamic temperature.

 We obtained this distribution because we thought it was the most likely, but this guess works out empirically.
-For instance, this, combined with other definitions of physics, such as pressure and volume, lets us derive the ideal gas law, which we experimentally know to be true.
+For instance, this distribution, combined with other definitions of physics, such as pressure and volume, is enough derive the ideal gas law, which we experimentally know to be true.

 ## Why does it show up in Information theory